Ilwyd/bolt-dungeoneeringhelper/README.md

 - Same as above, the second gatestone isn't working at the moment, as I don't have access to it.

 ## Disclaimer
-While it is entirely within RuneScape's TOS (as far as we know), Jagex has not yet acknowledged the Bolt Launcher's plugin system.
+While it is entirely within RuneScape's TOS, Jagex has not yet acknowledged the Bolt Launcher's plugin system.
 Use this plugin (and others) at your own risk.